Nacro: Campaigning

 The Cell Street Repeat campaign was initially launched in 2020 with a focus on ending people leaving prison homeless.
-A joint letter was sent to Prime Minister, Boris Johnson, and the Secretary of State for Justice, Robert Buckland, about accommodation for prison leavers and the Comprehensive Spending Review.
-The letter asked to review current policy as leaving prison homeless reduced access to support, getting a job and somewhere to live.
-It also increases the chances of committing further crime.
+A joint letter was sent to the Prime Minister, Boris Johnson, and the Secretary of State for Justice, Robert Buckland, about accommodation for prison leavers and the Comprehensive Spending Review.
+The letter asked to review current policy, as leaving prison homeless reduced access to support, getting a job and somewhere to live.
+It also increased the chances of committing further crime.

-The letter was backed by many partners, including: Prison Reform Trust, The Howard League for Prison Reform, Pact, Bounce Back, Clean Break, St Giles, Switchback, Shelter and more.

-In July 2021, the campaign received a relaunch, and in December 2021 Nacro released their "alternative Christmas advert", again calling on the Government to end people leaving prison homeless.

-In December 2021, a Prisons Strategy White Paper was released in Parliament where the Government committed to funding temporary accommodation for all prison leavers at risk of homelessness for up to 12 weeks upon release.